bielern/remix-tailwind-mobile-menu/assets/article.md

 It took me a while to have a nice solution for a mobile menu without relying on javascript or some hand-made CSS.
-You can achieve the basic behavior of a collaping mobile menu with simple tailwind classes and modifiers.
+You can achieve the basic behavior of a collaping mobile menu with a hidden input and simple tailwind classes as well as modifiers.